Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

     }

 ```
-The other function  will monitor ambient humidity and again you can follow the tutorial for [deploying Azure Function to IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-deploy-function "deploying Azure Function to IoT Edge") with few modifications:
+The second function  will monitor ambient humidity.
+You can follow the same tutorial for [deploying Azure Function to IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-deploy-function "deploying Azure Function to IoT Edge") with a few modifications:

-* In **Create a function project** change the function code slightly.
-You can find all required assets for this function in the folder [Humidity Filter Function](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/tree/master/AzureIoTEdgeFunctions/HumidityFilterFunction "Humidity Filter Function").
-The code for the function is below:
+* In **Create a function project** change the function code to below.
+You can find all required assets for this function in the folder [Humidity Filter Function](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/tree/master/AzureIoTEdgeFunctions/HumidityFilterFunction "Humidity Filter Function"):

 ```csharp
     ...